ix5/sx-docs/content/docs/flashing_kagura.md

   modifications.
 Do not proceed with system partition marked as "Read only"!
 - Connect your phone to your computer via USB.
 The Phone should appear in your devices-list to the left in Windows Explorer.
-- Transfer AOSP ROM, Magisk and GApps zip-files to the phone's internal storage.
+- Transfer AOSP ROM zip-file to the phone's internal storage.
 - Click "Install"-tile and select the AOSP ROM file
 - Swipe from left to right to start the flashing procedure.